lando/lando/PRIVACY.md

 ### Software

-Software is Lando operated by Tandem
+Software is Lando operated by Lando Alliance

 ### Personal Data